 The report should not be shared with other employees or with anyone who does not have a legal need to know.
 It is important to protect the privacy of the employee under investigation.

-According to the Fair Credit Reporting Act, an employee cannot dispute the findings of an investigative report with the employer, but he/she may be able to file a law suit or a union grievance if wrongful termination can be proved.
+Disputing findings: According to the Fair Credit Reporting Act, an employee cannot dispute the findings of an investigative report with the employer, but he/she may be able to file a lawsuit or a union grievance if wrongful termination can be proved.
 (The Fair Credit Reporting Act is administered by the Federal Trade Commission.)

-For more information on this topic, see How to Conduct a Workplace Investigation.
+For more information on this topic, see Ten Steps to a Successful Workplace Investigation.